MoOx/phenomic/docs/content/docs/faq/react.md

 ### Navigation links with active class

-With phenomic, a user can request a page with or without the trailing `index.html`.
+With Phenomic, a user can request a page with or without the trailing `index.html`.
 If you are using `react-router` `<Link />` component with the `activeClassName` property, React will warn with the above message.
 We provided a `<LinkWrapper />` component to cover this case.